-There are four types of technology classrooms at K-State: basic, common, expanded, and studio.
-See the General Use Classrooms (PDF) list for information about the type and capacity of individual technology classrooms at K-State.
+There are four types of centrally-scheduled classrooms at K-State: basic, common, expanded, and studio.
+See the Centrally-scheduled Classrooms (PDF) document for information about the type and capacity of individual centrally-scheduled classrooms at K-State.

-Due to COVID-19, these rooms will be equipped with a computer, camera, and microphone for Zoom video conferencing.
+These rooms will be equipped with a computer, camera, and microphone for video conferencing.
 All cabling in place is dedicated to the in-room computer.
 If the use of a personal laptop is preferred, the user will need to provide video cables for a laptop connection.